Code-Institute-Submissions/globeconnections/README.md

 **(4) Search for nearby places around any city in the world.**

-- The site users can then look at markers highlighting the search results on the map provided within this website.
+- The site navigators can then look at markers highlighting the search results on the map provided within this website.

 ## (e) SKELETON: